danbev/learning-crypto/notes/in-toto.md

 Just keep in mind that the predicate is part of the Statement which is base64 encoded and then included in the `payload` field of the Envelope.

+So we can imaging if we used a `predicateType` of Link then we would have a json object in here like the contents of a link file above.

+Now, if we have created an Envelope like described above we provide it with our software.
+From a consumers point of view they would take the Envelope, the software artifact it self, a collection of name/public_key pairs to verify the attesters of the Envelope.

+First the attestation is decoded as a JSON encoded Envelope.
+Next the statements signatures are collected and later used to verify all the subjects.

+If any of the above steps fail then validation fails.
+If the above steps passes then the ouput of the above will be fed into a policy engine:
+* predicateType
+* predicate
+* artifactNames (gathered by the first step)
+* attesterNames (gathered by the first step)

+So this was the part that was not clear to me regarding the predicate, but this is provided as input to a polic rule engine like OPA for example.

 ### in-toto-enhancements (ITE)